Advice on running a business from home: Managing remote teams 💻

 • If certain employees work different hours, for example working remotely half the time, then it might be worth organising a bespoke working from home plan with them.

-• The first thing any managing remote workers toolkit will tell you is that the most important thing to remember is to ensure that your employees have a clear understanding of your business, their role and impact, and the goals for which they are working towards.
+• The most important thing to remember when managing remote teams is to ensure that your employees have a clear understanding of your business, their role and impact, and the goals for which they are working towards.

 You can use our 3 top tips for communicating clearly with remote workers: